kaamava/kaamava.github.io/_pages/about.md

 - *2025.07*: &nbsp;🎉🎉 One paper is accepted at ACM MM 2025!
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted at ICML 2025!
 - *2025.01*: &nbsp;🎉🎉 Two papers are accepted at ICLR 2025 Workshop and both are selected as Oral presentations!
 See you in Singapore!
+- *2024.09*: &nbsp;🔝🔝 I join Brown University as a Master’s student in Computer Science!
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted at NeurIPS 2024!
 # 📝 Publications